Course Outline

 Description

 Understanding the complex causes of crime is essential to developing just and effective responses to offending behaviour.
-This course introduces you to the main theories of crime developed over the last 250 years.
+This course introduces you to the main theories of crime developed over the last 250+ years.
 The approach explains the origins of theories according to their social contexts.
-The course also develops your knowledge of the main critiques of these theories ' focusing on evidence and scientific verification, and the implications of different theories for criminal justice practice.
+The course also develops your knowledge of the main critiques of these theories focusing on evidence and scientific verification, and the implications of different theories for crime prevention and criminal justice practices.

 How will this course be delivered?